ashu7970/titanic_model/README.md

    ```bash
    pip install pandas numpy matplotlib seaborn scikit-learn
    ```
-3. Place the `train.csv` Titanic dataset in the same folder
+3. Place the `tested.csv` Titanic dataset in the same folder
 4. Run the Python script or Jupyter Notebook

 ---